Euchaita

 Euchaita (Εὐχάϊτα) was a Byzantine city and diocese in Helenopontus, the Armeniac Theme (northern Asia Minor), and an important stop on the Ancyra-Amasea Roman road.

+Euchaita gained prominence during the later Roman and Byzantine periods as a significant cultic center for the veneration of Anatolian saint Theodore Tiron.
+Between the 7th and 11th centuries, following the early Muslim conquests, it transitioned into a military outpost.
+However, with the Turkish conquest of Anatolia in the late 11th century, Euchaita's importance diminished.
 In Ottoman times, Euchaita was mostly depopulated, but there was a remnant village known as Avhat or Avkat.

 Today the Turkish village Beyözü, in the Anatolian province of Çorum (in the subprovince of Mecitözü, Turkey), partly lies on the ruins.

 History

 Euchaita, in the Roman province of Helenopontus (civil diocese of Pontus) is known mostly due to its role as a major pilgrimage site dedicated to Saint Theodore of Amasea (martyred c.
 306).